Abner Rosen Foundation Inc

 Grant Programs

-The foundation operates a single discretionary grant program with awards ranging from $12,500 to $1,000,000.
-Recent years have shown 9 awards in 2022 and 14 awards in 2021.
+The foundation operates a single discretionary grant programme with awards reportedly ranging from $12,500 to $1,000,000 based on secondary sources.
+The foundation made 9 awards in 2022 and 14 awards in 2021.
 The foundation makes grants on a trustee-discretion basis rather than through formal application cycles.

 Priority Areas